-The version of Jenkins provided with the default Ubuntu packages is often outdated compared to the most recent version released by the project.
-Install Jenkins using the project-maintained packages to ensure you have the most recent fixes and features.
+The default Ubuntu package often includes an outdated version of Jenkins compared to the project’s latest release.
+As such, you should install Jenkins using the project-maintained packages to ensure you have the most recent fixes and features.

 To begin, enter the repository key into the system:

 wget -q -O - https://pkg.jenkins.io/debian-stable/jenkins.io.key | sudo apt-key add -